ModelEarth/data-pipeline/research/canopy/README.md

 ## Datasets

-We're planning to pull data through CoLab so we can work directly with titles.
+We're planning to pull data through a python CoLab so we can work directly with titles.
 Our example: [LandCoverFraction_Forest.py](/data-commons/docs/conservation/) and resulting .csv data.

 Alternative - Find a way to easily fetch the DCID values for UN Goal timeline datasets.